tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 subtree(s).
 This has the .vylog extension and its format is compatible with an .xlog file.
 Similarly to an .xlog file, the metadata log gets rotated at each checkpoint.
-To avoid the creation of extra runs with split and coalesce, we have also introduced an auxiliary entity called “slice”.
+To avoid the creation of extra runs with split and coalesce, we have also introduced an auxiliary entity called "slice".
 It’s a reference to a run containing a key range and it’s stored only in the metadata log.
 Once the reference counter drops to zero, the corresponding file gets removed.
 When it’s necessary to perform a split or to coalesce, Tarantool creates slice objects for